TheVantaDev/OS_Simulator/docs/roadmap.md

 #### Goal

-Transform Aurora OS into a **playable single-player hacking game**, built directly on top of the OS foundation.
+Transform EduOS into a **playable single-player hacking game**, built directly on top of the OS foundation.

 #### Success Criteria